 The future of prenups is to use them as both the financial and social rules for marriage.
 It’s encouraging to see millennials use prenups to clearly define how to succeed in a marriage, not just what happens in a divorce.
 With this mindset, prenuptial agreements become a tool, rather than an obligation.

 If you plan on getting married, we encourage you to identify what’s important in your life and write down what goals you have for the future.
 As millennials have done, examine the societal realities that affect you the most.
 Be as detailed as possible and discuss them with your soon-to-be spouse.
 This is a great starting point for you to determine what to put in a prenup and what’s not necessary.
+Money talks are vital, so use this prenup guide to help walk you through these conversations.
 If you need guidance through this process with a legal professional, don’t hesitate to reach out to us as we love helping people through these sensitive yet empowering moments in their lives.